RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/create-subscription.md

 ---
-Title: Creating a Redis Enterprise Cloud Subscription
+Title: Creating a Redis Cloud Essentials Subscription
 description:
 weight: $weight
 alwaysopen: false
-categories: ["RC"]
+categories: ["RC Essentials"]
 ---
-A Redis Enterprise Cloud subscription consists of a selected cloud provider (and respective region, e.g. "Azure - US Central"), architectural model, memory limit and feature set.
+A Redis Cloud Essentials subscription consists of a selected cloud provider (and respective region, e.g. "Azure - US Central"), architectural model, memory limit and feature set.
 You can have multiple subscriptions in different providers and regions, all easily managed